squadlocker/sqd-fetch/README.md

 # SQD-FETCH

 A small front-end library for minimal, clean API calls.

-It wraps authentication, sets the HTTP method, and handles errors, providing a clean interface that allows for consistent handling of catch blocks.
+It offers:
+- Full async/await support
+- TypeScript type definitions
+- Internal, customizable authentication handling
+- An interface for error handling
+- Public methods for each commonly-used HTTP method

 All public methods of the main Api class accept the same type of `options` object (`RequestInit` in TypeScript) as native fetch.

 Each instance of the Api class has an `apiRoot` public member, which gets set during instantiation.
 This way, you can have one main object handle calls to each API,